Furiosa: A Mad Max Saga Review | Do We Need Another Hero?

 Furiosa: A Mad Max Saga releases new images

-Chris Hemsworth plays Dementus, one of the warlords in a post-apocalyptic Australia where everyone fights over food, water, and gasoline.
+Chris Hemsworth plays Dementus, one of the warlords in a post-apocalyptic Australia where everyone fights over food, water, gasoline, and bullets.

 A